codeforireland/myq-app/README.md

 DOING
 =====

-Latest changes deployed to http://dev.myq.ie
+Latest changes deployed to http://dev.myq.ie and http://myq.ie

 * Generate version number and copyright into files.
 Also, display within app.